-1. Belize IBTA amendment released in Dec 2018 and came into effect in 1 Jan 2019
+1. Belize IBTA amendment released in Dec 2018 and came into effect on 1 Jan 2019

 In December 2018, Belize amended its International Business Companies Act to eliminate ring-fencing and preferential tax treatment for offshore companies.

-The amendment remarked a transformation of Belize tax system into territorial basic in which foreign sourced income is exempted from all kinds of tax in Belize.
+The amendment remarked a transformation of the Belize tax system into territorial basic in which foreign-sourced income is exempted from all kinds of tax in Belize.